Coloured Render is both decorative and practical

-Here at EWI Store we offer a vast range of coloured renders to suit all tastes.
-Our coloured renders can also be matched to NCS colours as part of our colour matching service!
+Here at EWI Store we offer a vast range of coloured renders to improve the look of your home and to suit all tastes.
+Our coloured renders can also be matched to NCS and RAL colours as part of our colour matching service!

 Choosing a coloured render for your home is a big decision to make, which is why we offer colour charts and render tester pots.
 However, once you’ve made the all-important decision of which coloured render to choose, how much will it cost you?

 Calculating the cost per square metre:

 To work out exactly how much coloured render you will need, we first need to work out the approximate square meterage of your property.

 Working out the square meterage of your external walls is easy: you just need to go outside and measure the length and height of the wall, then multiply those two numbers together.
 This needs to be repeated for each wall you intend to render, and then totalled together.
 This will give you the external wall area.